GitauHarrison/notes/chartjs.md

     submit = SubmitField('Submit')
 ```

-We will show this form in the index page.
+We will show this form on the index page.
 So, let us update the index template to include this form.

 `app/templates/index.html: Display Mean Score Per Term Form`